This article will help you understand how to wire up a gfci plug. It is important to get the line and load correct to make it work properly.

 They draw upwards of a total 15 amp circuit.
 You can also run A 20 amp T-slot GFI and install a 20 amp circuit if you need a heavier load.

-From the panel you were run a single 15 amp circuit of 14/2.
+From the panel we will run a single 15 amp circuit of 14/2.
 From there you will go into the line side of the first GFCI.

 This just simply protects the entire circuit through the first GFCI this is a common practice for larger areas that run into moisture or damp locations.